Making Romans Kosher –

 Witness to murder.
 Christian saint gets off to a cracking start.

-The popular image of St Paul is selectively crafted from two sources: the Book of Acts and the Epistles which bear his name.
+The popular image of St Paul is selectively crafted from two sources: the Acts of the Apostles and the Epistles which bear his name.
 Yet the two sources actually present two radically different individuals and two wildly divergent stories.
 Each relies on the other for coherence yet simultaneously requires an arbitrary selection of "fact" from the wealth of patent nonsense.
-Can the historicity of the apostle realistically be maintained?

 Paul was here?